VASP Flight 141

-On September 4, 1964, VASP Flight 141, a Vickers 701C Viscount, was operating a domestic passenger service between Recife, Brazil, to São Paulo, Brazil, with two stopovers.
-During the second flight of the day, the aircraft impacted mountainous terrain, killing all 39 occupants onboard.
+On 4 September 1964, VASP Flight 141, a Vickers 701C Viscount, was operating a domestic passenger service between Recife, Brazil, to São Paulo, Brazil, with two stopovers.
+During the second flight of the day, the aircraft impacted mountainous terrain, killing all 39 occupants on board.

 Background

 Aircraft

 The aircraft involved was a Vickers Viscount 701C, registered as PP-SRR with serial number 66.
 It had logged a total of 17165 airframe hours and was manufactured in 1955.
 This accident was the 49th hull-loss accident of the same aircraft at the time, the 32nd fatal accident of this type, the 16th worst accident of the type and the 6th at the time.

 Passengers and crew

 There were 34 passengers and 5 crew members.
 Of the 34 passengers, 18 originated from Vitoria and 6 from Recife.
 The pilot in command had logged a total of 6,787 total flight hours, with 428 flight hours on the Vickers Viscount, while the copilot had logged 5,945 flight hours, with 433 on the Vickers Viscount.